-In some situations, your new employer may not require you to sign a contract, especially if you are an at-will employee.
-Regardless of the situation, you will probably be presented with some sort of written record of your employment term.
-Written contracts are specific documents drafted by legal professionals to outline particulars of your employment arrangement—in many cases, these particulars include specific start dates and provisions for the end of your employment.
+In some situations, your new employer may not require you to sign a contract, especially if you're an at-will employee.
+Regardless of the situation, your employer may present you with some sort of written record of your employment term.
+Written contracts are specific documents drafted by lawyers to outline particulars of your employment arrangement, in many cases, these particulars include specific start dates and provisions for the end of your employment.

 What does an employment contract include?

-Almost all contracts detail what duties you will be responsible for as an employee, how much you will be paid for your work and other aspects of your employment.
+Almost all contracts detail what duties you're going to be responsible for as an employee, how much they may pay you for your work and other aspects of your employment.
 Here are a few common components included in employment contracts:

-Duration of employment: Contracts often explain how long you will serve in your role.
-Sometimes, this can be a fixed length of time, or an ongoing period with the possibility for renewal.
+Duration of employment: Contracts often explain how long you're going to serve in your role.
+Sometimes, this can be a fixed length of time or an ongoing period with the possibility of renewal.

-Schedule: Your contract may include information about how many hours your employer expects you to work each week and what days you should be present at work.
+Schedule: Your contract may include information about how many hours your employer expects you to work each week and what days to be present at work.

-Compensation: Your salary or hourly rate of pay will likely be stated clearly in your contract of employment.
+Compensation: Your salary or an hourly rate of pay is likely to be stated clearly in your contract of employment.
 In addition, a contract can include information about salary schedules and the potential for pay raises.

-Responsibilities: Your day-to-day duties and goals may be outlined in your contract to help you understand your employer's expectations of your work.
+Responsibilities: Your contract may outline your day-to-day duties and goals to help you understand your employer's expectations of your work.

-Benefits: In most cases, a contract details all the benefits you will receive as an employee, including health insurance, paid time off policies, retirement plans and more.
+Benefits: In most cases, a contract details all the benefits you're going to receive as an employee, including health insurance, paid time off policies, retirement plans and more.

-Limitations: A contract may present you with your employment limitations, including whether you will be allowed to work in another concurrent role.
+Limitations: A contract may present you with your employment limitations, including whether you can work in another concurrent role.